adleleu/author_list/README.md

 * authors_lin.txt: simple list of authors
 * institutes.txt: latex code to include in the paper for the institues with the appropriate idexes for the author list
 * acknowledgements.txt: the string to put for acknowledgements.
 This part may need some manual editing in case of overlaps of almost similar text.
+* acknowledgements_magic_merge.txt like the previous but same text starting with xxx acknowledge will be merged into one.

 ## Updating the CSV database file